cheynepierce/Force.com-Metadata-Client/README.md

 4. After execution is complete, your output file will contain status information about each field.

 ##Notes
 Currently does not support Encrypted Text fields.

+Currently does not support modifying field level security.